You have probably long suspected that some media personalities might be narcissists. Here is a list of famous narcissists of the past and present.

 8. Kanye West

-Known in the music industry as the biggest diva in show business, Mariah Carey epitomises narcissism in ways Donald Trump can only dream of.
+Known in the music industry as the biggest diva in show business, Mariah Carey epitomises narcissism in ways Kanye West can only dream of.
 She travels with an entourage that could fill a jumbo jet, her demands when she performs are unbelievable, and she even travels with her own lighting.
+And these are just a couple of examples of the singer’s narcissistic behavior.